 If a student does a complete withdrawal in their matriculation term, will they be assessed the fee?

 Students who withdraw on the first day of classes or after will be assessed the matriculation fee.
-Those students who do a complete withdrawal from the UO before the first day of classes, or during their matriculation term with a 100% refund, will NOT be assessed the fee.
+Students who do a complete withdrawal, drop all courses for the term, before the first day of classes will NOT be assessed the fee.

 Will students pay the fee again if they move from undergraduate to graduate level studies at the UO?

 No. Students will be expected to pay the fee once and only once.

 No. Community Education Program (CEP) students are non-admitted, thus non-matriculated students.

 If CEP students do not pay a matriculation fee, will they pay separately for those services covered by the matriculation fee?

 No. CEP students will not be required to pay for change of program fees or other matriculation fee-related services.

 Do re-enrolling students pay the matriculation fee?